– What If Many Tell You To Do Something –

 But, more importantly, I end by thanking God for using Michelle as His final tool in getting me to write God and My Pillow.

 Marianne Petersen is a former volunteer at a local pregnancy help organization and is actively involved in her local pro-life community.
-She is also a member of Northwest Christian Writers Association and author of a forthcoming memoir, God and My Pillow.
+Her book, God and Your Pillow. will be out this spring.
 You can follow Marianne on Twitter at @marimemoirs and read more at her blog, marimemoirs.com.